astep-aau/aSTEP-frontend/docs/src/content/docs/group-11/frontend.md

 Users can specify whether the entered time represents:

 - **DEPARTURE:** "I want to leave at 14:30"
-  - System calculates estimated arrival time
+  - System calculates estimated arrival time based on predicted travel time
-  - Default option
+  - Default and currently active option
+  - UI displays both departure and calculated arrival time

 - **ARRIVAL:** "I want to arrive by 18:00"
-  - System calculates when to depart
+  - Would calculate when to depart to arrive at the specified time
+  - UI tab exists but is currently disabled
-  - Currently accepted but may not be fully implemented
+  - Backend API accepts this parameter but frontend has not fully enabled it

 ### Time and Travel Time Predictions